MeltwaterArchive/storyplayer/v2/modules/zeromq/expectsZmqSocket.md

 Write your story as if every test must pass.

+## canSendNonBlocking()

+Use `expectsZmqSocket()->canSendNonBlocking()` to make sure that the ZMQ socket's sending message buffer isn't currently full.

+{% highlight php startinline %}
+expectsZmqSocket($socket)->canSendNonBlocking($message);
+{% endhighlight %}

+where:

+* `$socket` is a `ZMQSocket`
+* `$message` is an array containing a single-part ZeroMQ message to send

+If sending the message would cause ZeroMQ (and therefore your process) to block, an exception is thrown.
+Otherwise, the message is sent.

+__NOTE:__

+If a message doesn't block when you attempt to send it, that doesn't guarantee that the message has reached the receiving process.
+The message could be buffered by ZeroMQ itself, or it could be buffered by the operating system's TCP/IP stack.

+In other words, be conservative about the conclusions you draw in your tests.

 ## canSendmultiNonBlocking()

 Use `expectsZmqSocket()->canSendmultiNonBlocking()` to make sure that the ZMQ socket's sending message buffer isn't currently full.